aws-solutions/video-on-demand-on-aws/README.md

 ***

-This solution collects anonymous operational metrics to help AWS improve the quality of features of the solution.
+This solution collects Anonymized operational metrics to help AWS improve the quality of features of the solution.
 For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/video-on-demand/appendix-h.html).